Dalton Guthrie

-Dalton James Guthrie (born December 23, 1995) is an American professional baseball infielder and outfielder for the Gastonia Ghost Peppers of the Atlantic League of Professional Baseball.
+Dalton James Guthrie (born December 23, 1995) is an American professional baseball infielder and outfielder for the Leones de Yucatán of the Mexican League.
 He has previously played in Major League Baseball (MLB) for the Philadelphia Phillies.
 He played college baseball for the Florida Gators, and was selected in the 6th round of the 2017 MLB draft by the Phillies.

 Early life

 Guthrie is the son of former 15-year major league pitcher Mark Guthrie, and is Jewish.
 His father is Christian, his mother is Jewish, and his maternal grandparents are Hungarian Jewish immigrants, who came to the U.S. in the 1950s.
 He grew up in Sarasota, Florida.
 He attended the Goldie Feldman Academy at Temple Beth Sholom in Sarasota for kindergarten and first grade.
 He then attended Pine View Elementary Magnet School in Land o' Lakes, Florida.

 Guthrie attended Venice High School.
 Playing baseball in high school, he was a two-time all-state and all-state academic team selection at shortstop.
 In his senior year he was one of nine players in the U.S. named to the 2014 Rawlings High School Gold Glove Team, was chosen as the 2014 Florida Dairy Farmers Player of the Year for Class 6A, and was named the Sarasota Herald-Tribune Player of the Year.